 What’s not covered by short-term disability insurance

-- Long-term disability.
-Long-term disability insurance general covers any disabilities that last for 6+ months.
+Long-term disability insurance generally covers any disabilities that last for 6+ months.

 How to apply for short-term disability

 For employees, the first step in applying for short-term disability is to contact you—their human resources department.
 They can also review your benefits documentation, or contact your short-term disability vendor.

 Some employers require workers to use any available sick days before their short-term disability period begins.
 Others ask for a note from the employee’s physician before approving requests for short-term disability.